hegdesandesh25/docker-python-postgres/README.md

 # docker-python-postgres
 Program to demonstrate python container connect to Postgres container

-Steps to run the demo:
+Execution steps to run the demo:

 |steps|description|
 | --- | --- |